MaxonT/tiger-profile/README.md

 - 👋 Hi, I’m @MaxonT
-- 👀 I’m interested in Computer Science.
-I am 18 years old now.
+- 👀 I’m interested in Business Management, and Computer Science.
-- 🌱 I have already learnt JavaScript, Python, Git and currently strengthen my basis.
+- 🌱 I have already learnt Java, Python, Git and currently strengthen my basis.
+- Plan to study: C, Go, SQL, Docker, HTTP
-- 😄 Pronouns: Yang
+- 😄 Pronouns: Tiger Yang

 <!---
 MaxonT/MaxonT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.